The Smartest Beach Towns To Invest in a Vacation Rental, Based on Your Budget

 For many people, the reasons for buying a second home on the coast are twofold: The escape can serve as a spot for personal enjoyment and also as a means for generating extra cash flow when not in use.
 And while you might direct your real estate search based on a favorite getaway, it’s smart to take into consideration a home’s capitalization rate (or the annual return you can expect on your investment).
 Vacation rental manager Vacasa recently analyzed home sale prices, operating costs and average incomes of rental properties in high-density rental markets to create the ultimate guide for beach house hopefuls.
 If your destination is flexible, here are some of the top revenue-generating beach towns to buy in, based on your budget:

-If you have $250,000…head to Myrtle Beach
+If you have $225,000…head to Myrtle Beach

 The affordable neighbor to Hilton Head Island, Myrtle Beach offers many of the same benefits—including a boardwalk and 60 miles of beachfront—at a significantly lower price.
-(Median home price is $251,000, though you can snag a two-bedroom condo for $100k.)
+(Median home price is $213,950, though you can snag a one- or two-bedroom condo for $100k.)
 If affordability is paramount, Vacasa suggests looking in North Myrtle Beach, where you’ll find lower price tags attached to waterfront homes with easy access to golf courses and the ocean.

-If you have $275,000…head to South Padre Island
+If you have $250,000…head to Harbor Springs, Michigan

-If you have $450k…head to Gulf Shores, Alabama
+If you have $350,000…head to Dauphin Island, Alabama

 If money doesn’t matter…head to Key West